 As part of the MA degree, students must complete two practicum assignments.
 One practicum must be completed during the summer following their first year of classes.
-The second practicum can be scheduled during any semester; most students fulfill this requirement during their second year.
-Students should refer to the Practicum Guide section of the graduate handbook for more information.
+The summer practicum is required but not credited.
+(In other words, students do not pay for the class associated with this practicum) The second practicum can be scheduled during any semester; most students fulfill this requirement during their second year.

 The selection of practicum sites is limited only by students’ imagination, logistics, and funding.
 For their semester practicums, completed concurrently with classes, students generally arrange positions at organizations in Providence, Boston, or other sites in southern New England.
 In recent years, these have included: the Boston Museum of Fine Arts; the City of Providence’s department of Art, Culture + Tourism; the MIT Museum; the New England Foundation for the Arts; the Rhode Island Council for the Humanities; the RISD Museum; and the Roger Williams National Memorial.
 Summer practicum choices are not limited geographically and students have selected placements with organizations in New Zealand, Germany, Sweden, and Hong Kong, as well as numerous historic sites, museums, libraries, and cultural organizations throughout the U.S.